 Soil Type Preferred- Sphagnum Peat Moss is added to problematic soils.
-It allows sandy soil to hold moisture, and clay soil to drain better.
+It allows sandy soil to hold moisture and clay soil to drain better.
 The plant has a low pH level(4.0) and can amend the soil pH.
 Sphagnum peat moss can be added to soil to lower the pH levels for more acidic soil.
-It is recommended to be planted with plants that prefer slightly acidic or acidic soils, such as strawberries.
+It is recommended to be planted with plants with slightly acidic or acidic soils, such as strawberries.

 Sun or Shade -Sphagnum peat moss is harvested as dead organic material.
 It is recommended to add to soils in gardens to amend soil content and other plant's life.